-Ms. Thompson has worked in the area of social services for more than 18 years, where she has provided direct services in the areas of teen pregnancy, therapeutic foster care, mentoring and educational advocacy.
-She began working in Washington state’s Children’s Administration in 1997, and held social work positions in Child Welfare Family Services and Family Reconciliation Services.
-In 1999 she received the Outstanding Social Worker Award by the Foster Care Assessment Program, and in 2000 she was nominated by her supervisor and received an Outstanding Social Worker Award by the Department of Social and Health Services.
+Thompson has worked in the area of social services for more than 25 years, where she has provided direct services in the areas of teen pregnancy, therapeutic foster care, mentoring and educational advocacy.
+She began working for the Washington state Children’s Administration in 1997, and held social work positions in Child Welfare Family Services and Family Reconciliation Services.
+In 1999, she received the Outstanding Social Worker Award by the Foster Care Assessment Program, and in 2000 she was nominated by her supervisor and received an Outstanding Social Worker Award by the Department of Social and Health Services.
 She also developed curriculum and provided training for new employees with the Children’s Administration Training Academy for seven years.

 Ms. Thompson started her position with the School of Social Work in August 2008 as a field instructor with the Child Welfare Training and Advancement Program (CWTAP).
 In 2010, her students nominated her, and she received the Outstanding Field Instructor for Mentorship Award.